 Some students may need to use the raised desks or specialized hardware and software in the computer labs.
 If so, you may be asked to relocate to another computer to accommodate this need.
 Staff can assist with finding an available location.

 If the labs becomes full, we will follow this priority access order:

 - Registered HCC credit and ESL students working on class assignments

 - Non-students with alumni login accounts

-- Noncredit students with special permission
+- Noncredit students and staff with special permission